-Netting tape – As per agreement between CTC manufacturer and purchaser.
+Netting tape — As per agreement between CTC manufacturer and purchaser.

-3.15 Interlocked Lapping – It refers to the lapping form that the two layers of paper tapes which are mutually overlapped (40 - 60) % are subjected to half overlapping along the same direction.
+3.15 Interlocked Lapping — It refers to the lapping form that the two layers of paper tapes which are mutually overlapped (40 to 60) percent are subjected to half overlapping along the same direction.

 Fig. 3 Interlocked Lapping

-3.16 One Third Overlapping – It refers to the lapping form with the width of overlapping in 25 - 35 %.
+3.16 One Third Overlapping — It refers to the lapping form with the width of overlapping in 25 percent to 35 percent.

 Fig. 4 One Third Overlapping